TylerChalifoux/CSIS3126_Chalifoux/README.txt

 			-Create UI
 			-Implement SESSION_ID

-8) More loop info (Not done):
+8) More loop info (Done):
 	-Shows a larger picture of the loop
 	-Shows text about the loop
-		NEED TO DO--
-			-Finish UI
-			-Add randomized adjectives for loop description
-			-Allow uses to like loop
+	-Allows the user to like a loop
-			-Create a link to More_info from the search page